What you need to know is that spark plugs do NOT last forever.

-Removing a seized plug can be a costly job, especially if the threads in the cylinder head are damaged in the process.
-When you consider the gas mileage falloff and the possibility of seized plugs, early replacement makes sense.
+Removing a seized plug can be a costly job.
+Especially if the threads in the cylinder head are damaged in the process.
+When you consider the gas mileage loss and the possibility of seized plugs, early replacement makes sense.

 Please Share DannysEnginePortal News